 Get In Touch With A Lawyer That You Can Keep On Speed-Dial In Case of Emergency

-Kelly Warner handles all manners of business defamation lawsuits – small or big.
-Our philosophy is simple: keep it under the radar and get ‘er done.
+Kelly Warner handles all manners of business defamation lawsuits.
+Our philosophy is simple: keep it under the radar and get it done.
 Because the more time you spend litigating, the less energy you have for profit generating.
 Beyond that, public dirty laundry is usually not a good look.
-The ideal law firm is one that gets the job done, and doesn’t use your case for their own marketing gain.

 Contact us today to begin the confidential conversation.

-A dust up in the gaming world is making headlines.
-Looks like Wild Game Studio is going toe-to-toe with venerated game reviewer, John Bain, a.k.a., Total Biscuit.
-And it doesn’t look like the biscuit is backing down.
-Day One: Garry’s Incident, a first-personal survival game, is at the center of the controversy.
+Wild Game Studio is going toe-to-toe with venerated game reviewer, John Bain, a.k.a., Total Biscuit.
+Day One: Garry’s Incident, a first-personal survival game, anchors the controversy.

-It all started when Wild Game gave Total Biscuit a copy of Day One to review.
-Unfortunately for Wild Game, Total Biscuit wasn’t impressed and let his criticism rip in a review, which presumably angered the studio.
+The beef began when Wild Game gave Total Biscuit a copy of Day One to review.
+Unfortunately, Total Biscuit wasn’t impressed and let his criticism rip.
 “I just feel that companies that don’t have enough practice should, under no circumstances, be attempting something as complex as an open-world first-person survival game,” opined Bain.
 “Because it will just be dreadful, and this game is astonishingly bad,” he concluded.

-In an attempt to mitigate the negative onslaught, Wild Game issued a copyright infringement complaint against Bain over the review, citing the advertising on his site as proof that he was unjustly enriching off the alleged violation.
+To mitigate the negative onslaught, the studio issued an infringement complaint against Bain, citing advertising on his site as proof of unjust enrichment.

 A former Royal Air Force expert won a defamation lawsuit against the Mail on Sunday.
-Dr. Joel Howard, a defense and securities expert, sued the newspaper over a 2011 article in which he was called the “Ayatollah of the RAF”.
+Dr. Joel Howard, a defense and securities expert, sued the newspaper over a 2011 article knighting him the “Ayatollah of the RAF.”

-A native New Zealander, Hayward converted to Islam several years ago during his tenure as head of the Royal Air Force pilot training college.
-According to the Mail’s article, after his conversion, Hayward allegedly instructed students to go “softly-softly” when writing about Islamic terrorists.
+A native New Zealander, Hayward converted to Islam during his tenure as head of the Royal Air Force pilot training college.
+According to the article, after his conversion, Hayward allegedly instructed students to go “softly-softly” when writing about Islamic terrorists.

-Offended by the statement, Hayward decided to sue the Mail on Sunday.
+Offended, Hayward sued the Mail on Sunday.
 He also left his position at the RAF and took a job at Khalifa University in the United Arab Emirates, where, he says, the atmosphere is much more friendly to Muslim converts.

 It took two years, but the court reached a decision this week.
 The ruling body sided with Hayward, ordering the Mail to pay damages.
 According to Hayward, the award amount wouldn’t land him on a “rich list” but he hopes it will make the Mail “think twice.”